tahoe-lafs/tahoe-lafs/docs/frontends/FTP-and-SFTP.rst

 clients (like /usr/bin/ftp, ncftp, and countless others) to access the virtual filesystem.
 They can also run an SFTP server, so SFTP clients (like /usr/bin/sftp, the sshfs FUSE plugin, and others) can too.
-These frontends sit at the same level as the webapi interface.
+These frontends sit at the same level as the web-API interface.

 Since Tahoe-LAFS does not use user accounts or passwords, the FTP/SFTP servers must be configured with a way to first authenticate a user (confirm that a